stacksgov/residence-program/.github/ISSUE_TEMPLATE/apply-to-be-a-resident.md

 ---
 name: Apply to be a Resident
-about: '[One line describing your role and work as a Resident, e.g. "Entrepreneur-in-Residence exploring Stacking-based business models"'
+about: Tell the Stacks community what you'd like to work on.
-title: ''
+title: '[One line describing your role and work as a Resident, e.g. "Entrepreneur-in-Residence exploring Stacking-based business models"'
 labels: application
 assignees: ''